dominikblazic/Adherium/README.md

 URL-segment versioning (`/api/v{version}/…`) via `Asp.Versioning`, defaulting to v1.
 This is the migration-friendly shape: new versions are added side-by-side without breaking existing device fleets in the field.

+## Fitting into a migration (Part 2)

+This is intentionally a thin **vertical slice** — just the recalculation responsibility — so it can be introduced alongside the existing system strangler-fig style rather than as a big-bang rewrite:

+- **Additive, versioned surface.** The new `/api/v1` endpoint is net-new; nothing the legacy system exposes changes, so existing callers are unaffected.
+- **Shadow before cutover.** Because recalculation is deterministic and idempotent, the new service can run in parallel ("dark launch") on the same events and have its output compared against the legacy result before any traffic is switched over.
+- **Safe dual-delivery.** The `(deviceSerial, deviceLogId)` idempotency key means events can be delivered to both the old and new paths during the transition without double-counting on retries or replays.
+- **One source of truth.** The repository interfaces are the seam: the in-memory stores can be swapped for adapters over the legacy database (or a read replica), so the slice reads/writes the same data rather than forking it.
+- **Reversible.** Cutover can be done per-route or behind a feature flag and rolled back by routing away — no schema break required.

+Together these let the slice be deployed incrementally and prove itself against real data — demonstrating not just the calculation, but how this slice would coexist with a live legacy system without breaking it.